 The legendary beast bellowed, barked and bashed,

-pounding the walls and the floor like they were gongs.
+pounding on the walls and the floor like a gong.

 He turned the command consoles into mash;

 the creatures could see that they didn’t have long.

 Alarms were going off, and lights were flashing,

 as the Captain of the creatures stood tall.

 It called out and gestured toward a wall